Ring formation from black hole superradiance through repeated particle production on bound orbits: Resonant Particle production from superradiant clouds

 Here, $\Phi_0(t)\sim e^{\Gamma_{211}t}$ represents the time-dependent amplitude of the field, which grows exponentially at the superradiant rate $\Gamma_{211}$.
 The characteristic size of the cloud is set by the gravitational Bohr radius,

-The Newtonian approximation for these wavefunctions is valid in the region where $r\gg r_{g}=GM$.
-Since the Bohr radius is on the order of $r_{0}=r_{g}/\alpha^2$, the approximation is well-justified for small $\alpha$, as the vast majority of the cloud resides far from the black hole.
+The Newtonian approximation for these wave functions is valid in the region where $r\gg r_{g}=GM$.
+Since the Bohr radius is on the order of $r_{0}=r_{g}/\alpha^2$, the approximation is well justified for small $\alpha$, as the vast majority of the cloud resides far from the black hole.
 A key feature of this state is that its density profile peaks at a radius $r = 2r_0$ within the equatorial plane ($\theta = \pi/2$).

-When the angular momentum of the BH is extracted to $m\Omega_{\rm H}=\omega_R$, i.e., the superradiance condition is no longer met, the scalar cloud saturates.
+When the angular momentum of the black hole is extracted to $m\Omega_{\rm H}=\omega_R$, i.e., the superradiance condition is no longer met, the scalar cloud saturates.
 The energy density of the cloud is approximately proportional to the potential energy, $\rho\sim \mu^2\phi^2$, leading to the total mass of the cloud at saturation~\cite{Chen:2022kzv},